+- System Orientation

-- Indicators on the Optional Bezel
+- Indicators on the Bezel

 - Front-Panel Features and Indicators

 - Back-Panel Features and Indicators

+- Power Indicator Codes

 - System Features

 - Supported Operating Systems

 - Power Protection Devices

 - Other Documents You May Need

 - Obtaining Technical Assistance

 This section describes the major hardware and software features of your system and provides information about the indicators on the system's front and back panels.
-It also provides information about other documents you may need when setting up your system and how to obtain technical assistance.
+It also provides information about other documents you may need when you set up your system and how you can obtain technical assistance.